 Scripture is clear that Christians should have the power to influence.
 Before Christ ascended, he told his disciples to go, and encouraged them to be influencers.
 His own teachings emphasized the importance of leading others to a life of love and obedience.
 Nevertheless, fewer and fewer who call themselves Christian have a biblical understanding of Jesus.
 We can become so invested in personalities and positions that we do not address blind spots in our discernment.
-Discernment is not a matter of simply telling the difference between right and wrong; rather it is telling the difference between right and almost right, penned Charles Spurgeon.
+The Bible teaches there is a clear relationship between spiritual discernment and spiritual maturity.
+For a Christian to be mature, he must also be discerning. penned Tim Challies.

 2 Timothy 3:5; Proverbs 14:12; John 14:15; James 1:25; Titus 2; Romans 16:17-18

 Everyone is a theologian.
 We all have ideas affecting how we relate to other people.
 Wrong ideas about life matter; bad theologians make for bad influencers.
 Good theologians make good counselors.
 The difference in good or bad theologians is how biblically grounded these theologians are.
 Our goal should always be to seek godly counsel.
 We should be ever-mindful that if someone is not living in God’s will, it is doubtful they will be able to give advice according to His will.
 The apostles recognized authenticity with rich discernment.
 The person and/or people who influence the decision-making process will ultimately impact the outcomes.